Jeff is a computer professional who takes a great interest in politics and tries to always distinguish fact from opinion.

 7. As our nation’s chief diplomat, she negotiated a ceasefire between Israel and Hamas.

 When Hamas and Israel were firing rockets at each other, Hillary went to the region to work toward a ceasefire.
 Twenty-four hours after she landed, a ceasefire went into effect—and that led to Israel’s quietest year in a decade.

-8. As a senator, Hillary authored the Pediatric Research Equity Act
+8. As a senator, she authored the Pediatric Research Equity Act.

 This law requires drug companies to study their products in children.
 The Act is responsible for changing the drug labeling of hundreds of drugs with important information about safety and dosing of drugs for children.
 It has improved the health of millions of children who take medications to treat diseases ranging from HIV to epilepsy to asthma.
 Millions of kids are in better shape and alive because of the law Senator Clinton authored.